Let’s Determine the scope of the project

 Think for a moment- you may be about to cough up thousands of dollars in construction costs, devote a huge portion of time and effort to a project that you, with little or no related experience (okay you watched Extreme Home Makeover) is going to design, get the right contractor for, monitor the construction and navigate the municipal approval process….it just is unlikely to happen without an architect’s input.

-Many a builder will say “we’ll just do this and it’ll cost that and we’ll have it done by such and such”.
-And the result will generally be ok or result in what is easy for the builder to build- at a better profit with less consideration as to how it works and what it will look like.
+Many a builder will say “we’ll just do this and it’ll cost that, and we’ll have it done by such and such” (ha -ha).
+And the result may be ok, or result in what is easy for the builder to build- at a better profit with less consideration as to how it works, lasts and what it will look like.

 We’ll help you analyze the costs before the actual bidding occurs so you have a ballpark idea if the project is even feasible.
 One of the essential services we provide is a balancing act of “scope” vs “resources”.
 It is essential that we jointly determine where the best use of the budget is applied. https://seconarchitect.com/thumbnail-construction-budgeting/